Silent Reflux in Babies

 • Growth faltering or "failure to thrive" (in more severe cases)

-• The first-line therapy is parental reassurance and conservative measures.
-These symptoms nearly always settle as your baby grows and the lower oesophageal sphinctor strengthens
+• Reassuringly, symptoms nearly always settle as your baby grows and the lower oesophageal sphinctor strengthens (it is just a muscle after all)

 Trial feeding modifications

-1. smaller, more frequent feeds
+1. Smaller, more frequent feeds

-2. In formula-fed infants, thickened feeds., but these can constipate
+2. In formula-fed infants, thickened feeds., but these can constipate and practically can be difficult to work with

 4. Maternal elimination of dairy may be trialled in breastfed infants.
-The major Allergy Societities discourage this but many parents have already trialled dietary eliminations before attending clinic.
+The major Allergy Societities discourage this but many parents have already trialled dietary eliminations before attending our clinic.
 In our expeience, some babies will be more comfortable with maternal dietary modification, but this needs to be monitored by a Dietitian.
 We discourage multiple allergen avoidance in moms diet, this seldom ever helps.

 5. NB!
 Positional therapy is not recommended due to safe sleep guidelines which encourages sleeping on the back.
+Elevated cots can result in the baby slipping to the base and being coveed by blankets, a known risk for cot death.

 6. However, if your baby has productive reflux, and especially of they are tightly swaddled, it can be difficult for them to deal with any reflux which willl have to be swallowed.
-The stomach anatomy allows for easier reflux into the oesophagus when laying on the RHS, so keep this in mind when posistioning your baby
+Loose swaddling may be more soothing and safer.

 • Pharmacological treatment (H2 blockers or PPIs) is reserved for infants with confirmed GORD who do not respond to conservative measures and have significant symptoms or complications.